Kaikj/bash-scripts/README.md

   cd ~/bin
 ```

+Alternatively, you can add the path into the global variable path and be able to run the scripts from anywhere

 ### Setup

 The setup script requires 2 parameters, email and git username.
 So run the command as such: